oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

     - Now, you can see the official SQL query executed by this form which displays the results
     - This query gives you the information of the number of columns requested, their name, their datatype and their relationship

-5. Now, based on this information, you can create our "UNION-based" SQL Injection query to display all sensitive data you want extract directly from the form.
-Here, we will use this query to extract `USER_ID', 'MEMBER_ID', 'PAYMENT_ACCT_NO` and `ROUTING_NUMBER` from `DEMO_HR_SUPPLEMENTAL_DATA` table.
+5. Now that you have gathered the necessary information, you can construct a UNION-based SQL injection to retrieve sensitive data directly through the form.
+In this step, the goal is to extract the following fields: `USER_ID', 'MEMBER_ID', 'PAYMENT_ACCT_NO` and `ROUTING_NUMBER` from the `DEMO_HR_SUPPLEMENTAL_DATA` table.

     ````
     <copy>